Oliver-Lloyd-MDEF/MDEF-Microchallenge-1-Energy-Monitors/README.md

 2. Creating a visualization based on data from plug using P5.js

 At the same time as the data being sent to NodeRed it is also being sent to P5.js.
-Here we were able to create a visual using a library from the
+This was an addition of using Websocket(a computer communications protocol, providing a simultaneous two-way communication channel over a single Transmission Control Protocol (TCP) connection) between our running python script and the P%.js website.
+From here Carlotta found a simple preview of how the value could be used to increase the number of lines seen in the frame.
+We used this setup and then added a couple of lines of code so that it received the data correctly and used the inputted value for the amount of lines.
+This way based on the increasing energy usage the lines would grow.

+This was done by mapping the incoming energy from 0 to the maximum consumption.
+This was then translated in a value that related to the number of particles for the line and sent into the [full code](https://github.com/Oliver-Lloyd-MDEF/MDEF-Microchallenge-1-Energy-Monitors/blob/main/Visualization%20Energy/sketch.js):

+          var value = parseInt(event.data); // Parse the received value as an integer console.log("Received value:", value);

+          // Adjust line opacity based on energy consumption let maxEnergyConsumption = 1000; // Change this to max energy of day!!! let minParticles = 0; // Minimum line opacity value let maxParticles = 500; // Maximum line opacity value let totalParticles = map(value, 0, maxEnergyConsumption, minParticles, maxParticles); // Map energy consumption to line opacity range let newParticles = totalParticles - numParticles;
+          console.log(newParticles);

-- Creating an online dashboard from NodeRed
+3. Creating an online dashboard from NodeRed

+Using NodeRed was a new thing for us and both of us were very intrigued by the possibilities of using this to create a humanlike connection.
+We started very exploratory here and were lucky enough to find out the there was a way that we could connect the incoming data to NodeRed and connect the NodeRed to a chatbot that we created in Telegram.
+To do this we followed the steps shown in the [Telegram Node Explanation](https://flows.nodered.org/node/node-red-contrib-telegrambot).
+THis was quite easy and was explained super clear.

 **Main issues we ran into:**